theBefore you purchase property

 After the Hearing

-If your application is approved, it will then go before the City Council (for Planning Commission cases) or County Board of Commissioners (for Board of Adjustment cases) for their consideration.
+If your application is approved by the Planning Commission (rezoning cases), it will then go before the City Council (for locations within the City of Tulsa) or Board of County Commissioners (for locations within unincorporated Tulsa County) for their consideration.
 If approved, you may then begin applying for permits through the City or County.
+If your application is approved by the Board of Adjustment, no further hearings with the City Council (City of Tulsa) or the Board of County Commissioners (Tulsa County) will be required.

 If your Planning Commission application is denied, you may appeal to the City Council.
 If your Board of Adjustment application is denied, you must take the matter to District Court.